src-d/go-git/README.md

 ```
 go get -u gopkg.in/src-d/go-git.v4/...
 ```
+If it dosen't work make you you have golang installed.

 > We use [gopkg.in](http://labix.org/gopkg.in) for having a versioned API, this means that when `go get` clones the package, is the latest tag matching `v4.*` cloned and not the master branch.